hasan-sayeed/BioAlloyRAG/README.md

 ├── setup.py                <- [DEPRECATED] Use `python setup.py develop` to install for
 │                              development or `python setup.py bdist_wheel` to build.
 ├── src
 │   └── bioalloyrag        <- Actual Python package where the main functionality goes.
 ├── tests                   <- Unit tests which can be run with `pytest`.
 ├── .coveragerc             <- Configuration for coverage reports of unit tests.
 ├── .isort.cfg              <- Configuration for git hook that sorts imports.
 └── .pre-commit-config.yaml <- Configuration of pre-commit git hooks.
 ```

+## Feedback

+Any questions, comments, or suggestions are welcome!
+This project is a flexible foundation for RAG-based applications, and we’re open to improvements that can make it even more useful across various domains.

 <!-- pyscaffold-notes -->